Yad-Tazheh/Python-Journey/README.md

-# Python Journey
+# 🐍 Python Journey

 A collection of Python projects built while learning and practicing Python.

-The projects are numbered in the order they were developed.
+Projects are numbered in the order they were developed.

-## Structure
+## 📂 Structure

 ```text
 Python-Journey/